sreiter/ProMesh/readme_compilation.txt

 Please specify all the required paths.
 If you experience any problems please have a look at ProMesh/CMakeLists.txt and parse the comments.
 Required are at least the following options:

-    UG_ROOT_PATH: "The path to ug4.
-Has to contain the ugbase and lib directories."
+- `UG_ROOT_PATH`: The path to ug4, i.e. to the directory containing the ugcore and lib subdirectories
-    QT_CMAKE_PATH: "Folder containing cmake-modules for the chosen architecture."
+- `QT_CMAKE_PATH`: Folder containing cmake-modules for the chosen architecture, e.g., "...pathToQt/5.9/gcc_64/lib/cmake""

 GENERATION OF UP-TO-DATE DOCUMENTATION